 Oh yes, so we tried to get a picture of him but got this one instead:

 YES, WE KNOW HOW TO OPERATE A CAMERA PHONE.

-Once we got to LAX, we had to stop at baggage claim to pick up our free checked bag.
-We always do carry on when we travel because it is a lot cheaper than checking a bag.
-Also, I have anxiety about losing the bag especially on the way to the destination because then we won’t have underwear, toothpaste, etc. etc..
+Once we got to LAX, we had to stop at the baggage claim to pick up our free checked bag.
+We always bring a carry on when we travel because it is a lot cheaper than checking a bag.
+Also, I have anxiety about losing the bag, especially on the way to the destination because then we won’t have underwear, toothpaste, etc., etc.

 But sometimes the gate attendant will offer to check your bag for free and then I forget all about losing my bag because I like a deal more than I like to have my underpants on night one of vacation.

 So after scooping up our free checked bag (never gets old), we headed to the Uber/Lyft spot at LAX to get a ride.

 I don’t mean to be bossy but for the love of God, don’t rent a car in California if you are planning on only seeing Hollywood.
 For what it would have cost me in gasoline and sanity alone, I could ride in comfort and relaxation in the back of a complete stranger’s car.
 There is no way you want to drive in LA traffic.
 I knew it would be bad, but I did not know exactly how bad it would be.
 I wanted to French Kiss the drivers in Chicago when I got home.

 Uber it was.
 Until it was Lyft.